tmt514/adajudge-2024/README.md

 # forever list

 # install apache2 server or nginx server and redirect connection to port 80 to http://localhost:3333/ and start the server
+# be aware that the default checker ./dist/cfiles/default_checker.cpp might get compile error due to the pragma tune
 ```

 # Misc